Everyone knows ‘Holidays are coming’ – Coca-Cola’s Christmas Truck and Santa Claus are Christmas icons – but Coca-Cola and Cupid go way back, too…

 With a ‘Sweetheart Special’ pack, the promotion invited consumers to ‘Buy Someone you love a Coke’, positioning Coke as ‘the real thing.’

-More recently, a 23-year-old director from New Zealand created a 2012 commercial titled ‘Happiness is in the Air’.
-It used bouquets of red balloons to bring cans of Coca-Cola drifting down from the sky for unsuspecting couples to share.
+More recently, a 23-year-old director from New Zealand created a 2012 commercial titled ‘Love is in the Air’, using bouquets of red balloons to bring cans of Coca-Cola drifting down from the sky for unsuspecting couples to share.